 Attendance at the 8 hour clinical skills lab program.

 Competency in practice is determined by the evaluating clinician and the facility utilizing the SANE and/or by the NH SANE Program Director during a scheduled competency evaluation.

 Adhering to the State of New Hampshire Office of the Attorney General's Sexual Assault Nurse Examiner Rules and Regulations for Currency of Practice.

 A 2.5 hour online course for teachers, law enforcement, mental health professionals, EMS providers, nurses, and providers that gives an overview of the medical/forensic evaluation of sexual assault patients.

-NHCADSV is accredited as a provider of continuing nursing education by Northeast Multi State Division, an accredited approved by the American Nurses Credentialing Center's Commission on Accreditation.
+NHCADSV is accredited as a provider of continuing nursing education by Northeast Multi State Division, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 sane advisory board